 (a) one shall be a person nominated by the Treasurer as the representative of the Treasury and he shall be chairman;

-(b) one shall be a person nominated in accordance with the provisions of subsection (4) by the Treasurer as the representative of The Returned and Services League of Australia WA Branch Incorporated;
+(b) one shall be a person nominated in accordance with the provisions of subsections (4A) to (4C) by the Treasurer as the representative of The Returned and Services League of Australia WA Branch Incorporated;

-(c) one shall be a person nominated in accordance with the provisions of subsection (4) by the Treasurer as the representative of Perth Legacy Incorporated; and
+(c) one shall be a person nominated in accordance with the provisions of subsections (4A) to (4C) by the Treasurer as the representative of Perth Legacy Incorporated; and

-(d) one shall be a person nominated in accordance with the provisions of subsection (5) by the Treasurer as the representative of those societies, bodies or associations of ex-servicemen or ex-servicewomen or the dependants of either, which are the holders of licences under the provisions of the Charitable Collections Act 1946.
+(d) one shall be a person nominated in accordance with the provisions of subsections (5A) to (5C) by the Treasurer as the representative of those societies, bodies or associations of ex-servicemen or ex-servicewomen or the dependants of either, which are the holders of licences under the provisions of the Charitable Collections Act 1946.

-(4)(a) Where the Treasurer intends to nominate a Trustee mentioned in paragraph (b) or in paragraph (c) of subsection (3), he shall before making the nomination give written notice of that intention —
+(4A) Where the Treasurer intends to nominate a Trustee mentioned in paragraph (b) or in paragraph (c) of subsection (3), he shall before making the nomination give written notice of that intention —

-(i) in the case of the Trustee mentioned in that paragraph (b), to the State President of the body referred to in that paragraph; or
+(a) in the case of the Trustee mentioned in that paragraph (b), to the State President of the body referred to in that paragraph; or

-(ii) in the case of the Trustee mentioned in that paragraph (c), to the President of the body referred to in that paragraph.
+(b) in the case of the Trustee mentioned in that paragraph (c), to the President of the body referred to in that paragraph.

-(b) If within one month of the giving of the notice referred to in this section the State President, or, as the case may be, the President, of the body to whom that notice is given submits to the Treasurer a panel of the names of 3 persons eligible to hold the office of Trustee as the representative of that body, the Treasurer shall nominate for that office one of the 3 persons whose names are so submitted.
+(4B) If within one month of the giving of the notice referred to in subsection (4A) the State President, or, as the case may be, the President, of the body to whom that notice is given submits to the Treasurer a panel of the names of 3 persons eligible to hold the office of Trustee as the representative of that body, the Treasurer shall nominate for that office one of the 3 persons whose names are so submitted.

-(c) If at the expiration of the period of one month, or such extension of that period as he thinks fit and is hereby authorised to grant, the Treasurer has not received the panel required to be submitted under this subsection, or has received the panel but none of the persons named is eligible to hold office as a Trustee, the Treasurer shall nominate such person as he thinks fit.
+(4C) If at the expiration of the period of one month referred to in subsection (4B), or such extension of that period as he thinks fit and is hereby authorised to grant, the Treasurer has not received the panel required to be submitted under subsection (4B), or has received the panel but none of the persons named is eligible to hold office as a Trustee, the Treasurer shall nominate such person as he thinks fit.

-(5)(a) Where the Treasurer intends to nominate a Trustee mentioned in paragraph (d) of subsection (3), he shall before making the nomination give written notice of that intention to the President of each of the bodies referred to in that paragraph.
+(5A) Where the Treasurer intends to nominate a Trustee mentioned in paragraph (d) of subsection (3), he shall before making the nomination give written notice of that intention to the President of each of the bodies referred to in that paragraph.

-(b) If within one month of the giving of the notice referred to in this section, the President of each body to whom that notice is given submits to the Treasurer the name of a person eligible to hold the office of Trustee, the Treasurer shall nominate for the office of Trustee as the representative of the bodies referred to in subsection (3)(d) one of the persons whose names are so submitted.
+(5B) If within one month of the giving of the notice referred to in subsection (5A), the President of each body to whom that notice is given submits to the Treasurer the name of a person eligible to hold the office of Trustee, the Treasurer shall nominate for the office of Trustee as the representative of the bodies referred to in subsection (3)(d) one of the persons whose names are so submitted.

-(c) If at the expiration of the period of one month, or such extension of that period as he thinks fit and is hereby authorised to grant, the Treasurer has not received the names required to be submitted under this subsection, or has received the names but none of the persons named is eligible to hold office as a Trustee, the Treasurer shall nominate such person as he thinks fit.
+(5C) If at the expiration of the period of one month referred to in subsection (5A), or such extension of that period as he thinks fit and is hereby authorised to grant, the Treasurer has not received the names required to be submitted under subsection (5B), or has received the names but none of the persons named is eligible to hold office as a Trustee, the Treasurer shall nominate such person as he thinks fit.

 (6) Any 3 Trustees shall form a quorum.

 [Section 11 amended by No. 14 of 1964 s.
 5; No. 62 of 2003 s.
-6.]
+6; No. 19 of 2010 s.
+51.]

 12. Trust to be a body corporate